Nikon D700 vs Panasonic G80

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D700 and the G80 have been discontinued, but can regularly be found used on eBay.
 The D700 was replaced by the Nikon D800, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Panasonic G80 Manual.

 So how do things add up?
 Is the Nikon D700 better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.